Grip as Needed, Glide on Demand: Ultrasonic Lubrication for Robotic Locomotion: Design and Implementation

 \subsection{Flat Friction Control Module Design}

 The flat module is a rectangular slider resonator ($32 \times 10 \times 1~\mathrm{mm}$) with three piezoelectric plates bonded at the antinodes, designed to operate in its third flexural mode, as shown in Fig.~\ref{fig:design}(b).
 The slider is supported at its nodal lines through small circular cutouts that accommodate a ball-joint groove and thin-legged supports, constraining the structure while allowing free rotation.
-This configuration ensures stability while minimizing interference with oscillation.
 Finite element analysis, using stainless steel as the material, predicted a resonance frequency of $21.2~\mathrm{kHz}$ and a maximum vibration amplitude of approximately $4.73~\mu\mathrm{m}$.